open-wc/custom-elements-manifest-deprecated/packages/custom-elements-json-analyzer/README.md

 > **TIP:** When writing custom plugins, [ASTExplorer](https://astexplorer.net/#/gist/f99a9fba2c21e015d0a8590d291523e5/cce02565e487b584c943d317241991f19b105f94) is your friend 🙂

-Here's an example of a plugin:
+For a reference implementation of a plugin, you can take a look at the [Stencil plugin](/plugins/stencil.js), here's an example of a simpler plugin:

 `custom-elements-manifest.config.mjs`: